ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 #.
 In the menu at the left select "Create new version".

 #.
 Set the "Version" to the relevant version.

+   If releasing the development machine, ensure the version number increases using the semantic versioning format.
+This usually involves replacing instances of ``-`` and ``+`` with ``.`` and removing any alphanumeric segments.

    No description is needed.

 #.
 Click "Create version" and then "Create new provider".

 #.
 Set the new provider as "``virtualbox``" and set the URL to be the public link to the Vagrant box.

-Click "Create provider".
+   Click the "Create provider" button.

 #.
 Click the "Edit" button that appears next to the button containing the version.

 #.
 A message should appear, saying "This version hasn't been released.
 Upon releasing, it will be available to users from Vagrant".

    Click the "Release version" button next to this message.

 Testing
 ^^^^^^^